digitalservicebund/digitalcheck-apps/doc/adr/0005-use-feature-flags.md

 ## Decision

 We will use **Unleash** for Feature Flags within the Digitalcheck project.
 Our audience is very small, and the complexity of features we can envisage in the future that would require Feature Flags are relatively uncomplicated.
 PostHog offers a bunch of functionality that we likely won't need with our audience size, or have alternatives for e.g. tracking.
 It's costs are also prohibitive for an application of our scale.
+Environment variables were also considered, but the advantages of an easy to administer dashboard for instant toggling of features as well as the relatively low cost and friciton of installation for Unleash outweighed a home-spun solution.

 ## Consequences